ArielSaldana/arielsaldana.github.io/about/index.md

 __ahhriel__?
 Almost..
 Ariel, which is my name, + the way people love to pronounce it = __ahhriel__.

-__Bio__: On December 6, 1994 I was born in the beautiful Dominican Republic and then shortly moved to New York where I was raised.
-Recently I moved to Florida for six months in order to get a change of scenery, and accept a job opportunity.
-Although Florida was very welcoming and definitely a change in climate, I decided it wasn't home wherr I then made the decision to move back to  __New York, NY__ where I currently live.
+__Bio__: I'm a Software Engineer / Front-end Developer born in the island Dominican Rebublic and currently reside in New York, NY.
+I have a passion for developing applications that are efficient and look beautiful.

-__Work__: I currently work as a Front-End developer, doing front-end UI design with HTML, CSS, Javascript, as well as backend libs in PHP.
+__Work__: I currently work as a Front-End developer, doing front-end UI design with HTML, CSS, Javascript, as well as backend projects in PHP, Java.

 __I ♥__: Riding dirt bikes, coding, designing, art, going on adventures, and watching movies.